openUC2/device-admin/README.md

 ```
 Note that `HTTP_BASEPATH` should end with a trailing slash.

+### Embedding

+Webpages can be embedded in other websites as iframes.
+For this, you may want to add the following GET query params to the webpage URL for the iframe:
+- `nav`: `hidden` to prevent the navbar from being displayed
+- `theme`: `dark` or `light` to override the theme settings saved in the localStorage of the user's web browser

+For example, your iframe could embed a URL like: `/admin/panel/internet?nav=hidden&theme=dark`.

 ## Licensing

 Except where otherwise indicated, source code provided here is covered by the following information: